PeggyJV/sommelier/README.md

 ## Sommelier

-The initial release of the Sommelier blockchain will consist of a standard cosmos-sdk chain and the recently completed [Gravity Bridge refactor](https://github.com/peggyjv/gravity-bridge).
+The initial release of the Sommelier blockchain consists of a standard cosmos-sdk chain and [Gravity Bridge refactor](https://github.com/peggyjv/gravity-bridge).

 ### Steward

-[Steward](https://github.com/peggyjv/steward) is a middleware between the Strategy Provider and the protocol that facilitates Cellar function calls.
+[Steward](https://github.com/peggyjv/steward) is a sidecare process that facilitates function calls by Strategists to Cellars.
 It's also a CLI that subsumes the functionality of `gorc`, and is used in this document to configure and run the orchestrator.

 ## Join the mainnet!